redmictian/tablecheck-2020-general-engineering-assignment/README.md

 Ensure that the correct `Content-type` header is set for this page, allowing it to render as HTML in a browser.

 Once you've completed the code for this project, you can deploy it using `wrangler publish`.
-Follow our Quick Start guide to learn how to deploy Workers applications.
-You should submit both the JSON API URL and your deployed webpage for grading.
+If you need help, please follow the CloudFlare Worker Quick Start guide to learn how to deploy Workers applications.
+You should submit both the JSON API URL and your deployed webpage at the end of the next exercise in the format described in the next step.

 #### Add a link to your deployed worker to your repo